beanone/graph-context/docs/caching-design.md

 ## Overview

 The caching system for the Graph Context component is designed to be schema-aware and event-driven, providing efficient caching while maintaining data consistency with schema changes.
-This design focuses on simplicity and extensibility, laying the groundwork for future versioning support.
+The implementation uses a decorator pattern to add caching capabilities to any graph context implementation, with a focus on transaction support, type awareness, and efficient invalidation strategies.

 ## Architecture Diagrams